 Portable air conditions are an ideal solution because they can cool your space as effectively as a window unit without being visible from the outside.

 Finding the right portable air conditioner can be a real challenge, though, because there are so many factors to take into consideration.
-Not only do you have to get the size right, but you likely want a model that’s energy efficient, has effective ventilation, isn’t too loud, offers the extra features you need, and requires the kind of maintenance you’re willing to put in.
+Not only do you have to get the size right, but you likely want an energy-efficient model that has effective ventilation, isn’t too loud, offers the extra features you need, and requires the kind of maintenance you’re willing to put in to it.

 While a portable air conditioner doesn’t stick out of a window like a window unit does, it does still require a window for operation.

 The good news, though, is that it doesn’t take up the entire window.
 Portable air conditioners come with a window kit that usually features one or two ventilation hoses that attach to a panel that is placed in the window.

 The kit is easy to install and usually doesn’t require any specialized tools.

 With a portable air conditioner, you don’t have to worry about building or city ordinances that forbid units that protrude outside your home.
 Because the air conditioner doesn’t take up the entire window, you probably won’t lose the whole view or natural light.